watermark

 I'm glad we made it.

 Genki?
-(How are you, blunt style)
+(How are you, informal)

 8a.
-Using hard enters in the middle of strings
+Using Hard Enters in the Middle of Strings

 The